-You can be careful but things can still happen.
-Recognize the symptoms of heat exhaustion and heat-related sicknesses: nausea, dizziness, headache, rapid heartbeat, pain radiating in your chest, trouble breathing, and more.
+You can take precautions but things can still go wrong.
+Recognize the symptoms of heat exhaustion and heat-related sicknesses: nausea, fainting, headache, rapid heartbeat, pain radiating in your chest, trouble breathing, and more.
 If you are outdoors and have any of these symptoms, find air-conditioned shelter immediately.
-If you do not feel better within 30 minutes or are having breathing issues, loss of consciousness, or pain in your chest, call your doctor immediately or go to the nearest ER.
+If you are not feeling better within 30 minutes or are having breathing issues, loss of consciousness, or pain in your chest, call your doctor as soon as possible or go to the nearest ER.

 Have your air conditioning system checked as soon as possible

 Proactive service your home’s A/C equipment will help prevent a failure on the hottest summer days, when your air conditioner is operating at maximum capacity 24/7 for weeks and months.
 During a proactive maintenance visit, an expert air conditioning technician can typically prevent an emergency by discovering issues and replacing parts before they breakdown, and getting an ac tune up so it works like new again during the heat of summer when its needed the most.

 Wear loose, lightweight clothes, specifically when you’re going to be outside.
 Avoid wearing dark colors, particularly black clothes, since dark colors absorb heat.
 The color white is a better choice since it reflects the sun.
 It also helps to purchase a wide-brimmed or gardening hat to keep the sun off your face, and avoid layering clothing.

 Help keep you and your loved ones hydrated by drinking plenty of fluids, including water or juice.
 Just because you are not thirsty doesn’t mean your body isn’t in need of hydration so try bringing a water bottle with you everywhere you go.
 When heat waves come in or it’s the middle of the day, avoid drinks containing caffeine or alcohol since they can accelerate dehydration.